JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 means that there is no need to introduce additional concepts into the API of KernelFunctions.jl, just additional kernels!
-This in turn simplifies downstream code as they don't need to "know" about the existence of multi-output kernels in additional to standard kernels.
+This in turn simplifies downstream code as they don't need to "know" about the existence of multi-output kernels in addition to standard kernels.
 For example, GP libraries built on top of KernelFunctions.jl just need to know about `Kernel`s, and they get multi-output kernels, and hence multi-output GPs, for free.